History of universities in Scotland: Renaissance

 The civic values of humanism, which stressed the importance of order and morality, began to have a major impact on education and would become dominant in universities and schools by the end of the sixteenth century.
 By 1497 the humanist and historian Hector Boece, born in Dundee and who had studied at Paris, returned to become the first principal at the new university of Aberdeen.
 Another major figure was Archibald Whitelaw, a teacher at St. Andrews and Cologne who later became a tutor to the young James III and served as royal secretary from 1462 to 1493.
 King's College Aberdeen was refounded in 1515.
 In addition to the basic arts curriculum it offered theology, civil and canon law and medicine.
-St Leonard's College was founded in Aberdeen in 1511 by Archbishop Alexander Stewart.
+St Leonard's College was founded in St Andrews in 1511 by Archbishop Alexander Stewart.
 John Douglas led the refoundation of St John's College as St Mary's College, St Andrews in 1538, as a humanist academy for the training of clerics, with a stress on biblical study.
 Robert Reid, Abbot of Kinloss and later Bishop of Orkney, was responsible in the 1520s and 1530s for bringing the Italian humanist Giovanni Ferrario to teach at Kinloss Abbey, where he established an impressive library and wrote works of Scottish history and biography.
 Reid was also instrumental in organising the public lectures that were established in Edinburgh in the 1540s on law, Greek, Latin and philosophy, under the patronage of the queen consort Mary of Guise.
 These developed into the "Tounis College" of the city, which would eventually become the University of Edinburgh.
+In 1592, Fraserburgh University was established, but it was short-lived.